 Discover New England, the birthplace of America, and let your travels take you to quaint seaside villages, scenic national parks, historic national treasures, and breathtaking beaches on the Atlantic Coast.
 Our family-friendly RV resorts and campgrounds offer guests prime locations in some of the most well-known areas of this region, including the popular vacation destinations of Old Orchard Beach, Mystic and Cape Cod.

-Experience the Sun difference with a premier camping experience that include spacious tent and RV sites or fully appointed vacation rentals with premium amenities that will have the whole family asking for just one more day!
+Experience the Sun difference with a premier camping experience that includes spacious tent and RV sites or fully appointed vacation rentals with premium amenities that will have the whole family asking for just one more day!
 The New England region has plenty to explore with great local attractions that offer something for everyone.

 Acadia National Park